 Stochastic behavior of returns

 Risk measurement (VaR) concerns the tail of a distribution, where losses occur.
 We want to impose a mathematical curve (a “distributional assumption”) on asset returns so we can estimate losses.
 The parametric approach uses parameters (i.e., a formula with parameters) to make a distributional assumption but actual returns rarely conform to the distribution curve.
-A parametric distribution plots a curve (e.g., the normal bell-shaped curve) that approximates a range of outcomes but actual returns are not so well-behaved: they rarely “cooperate.”
+A parametric distribution plots a curve (e.g., the normal bell-shaped curve) that approximates a range of outcomes but actual returns are not so well behaved: they rarely “cooperate.”

 Value at Risk (VaR) – 2 asset, relative vs. absolute